 This Clause 2 shall apply only if Services are to be provided by Lumi to Customer pursuant to this Agreement.

-2.1 Subject to execution of this Agreement and payment of the Fees, Lumi shall grant to Customer a personal, non-exclusive, non-transferable right to access and utilise the Lumi Dashboard for the duration of the Term as is required within the express scope of the Services.
+2.1.
+Subject to execution of this Agreement and payment of the Fees, Lumi shall grant to Customer a non-exclusive, non-transferable right to access and utilise the Lumi Dashboard for the duration of the Term as is required within the express scope of the Services.

-(a) if and to the extent required within the express scope of the Services, use commercially reasonable efforts to make the Lumi Apps available to Respondents free of charge via the Online Stores and subject to each Respondent’s acceptance of the App T&Cs and their ability to download, install and operate the Lumi Apps App on a compatible device;
+(a) if and to the extent required within the express scope of the Services, use commercially reasonable efforts to make the Lumi Apps available to Respondents free of charge via the Online Stores and subject to each Respondent’s acceptance of the App terms and conditions and their ability to download, install and operate the Lumi App on a compatible device;

-(b) host (or procure hosting of) research and event content and Respondent Data in accordance with Clause 8; and
+(b) host (or procure hosting of) event content and Respondent Data in accordance with Clause 8; and